 Each school night, students observe supervised “quiet time” in their respective dormitories.
 Quiet time provides structure to evening hours.
 During this time, students may utilize their rooms or designated study areas to complete school work.
 Students who may need some assistance with coursework can participate in our student-led peer-study program, which is managed and supervised administratively.

 Specialized third-tier academic support is available through our Applied Learning Skills Program.
 A qualified learning specialist oversees this program.
 The specialist addresses each student’s specific support needs.

-Students may be enrolled in the ALS program based on prior documented needs, at the request of parents, or as an initial safeguard for newly enrolled students.
+Students may be enrolled in the ALS program based on prior documented needs, at the request of parents, or as an initial safeguard for new enrolled students.

 Our on-site learning specialist hones support efforts to meet individual student needs.
-They also collaborate with classroom teachers daily, often suggesting beneficial accommodations.
+She also collaborates with classroom teachers daily, often suggesting beneficial accommodations.